Software installed on mobile devices to provide specific functionality.

 Provider Interests

-Many apps collect user data for commercial purposes.
+Many apps collect user data for commercial purposes, independent of stated features.

 Feature-Driven Development

-Users often choose feature-rich apps over secure ones.
+Users tend to choose feature-rich apps over secure ones.

 Secure App Usage